 Once again, we planned our fall trip to Florida so we could have fun on the beach.
 This was the fall of 2019, a mere 7 months after my major surgery.
 I decided that not only would I chase my grandchildren on the beach, but I bought tickets to Disney for a day.
-The enclosed picture is me holding my identical twin grandson’s Finn and Owen and Darrell holding my granddaughter Eliza at Disney World in Orlando Florida.
+The enclosed picture is me holding my identical twin grandsons and Darrell holding my granddaughter at Disney World in Orlando, Florida.
 It was a tough day with temperatures in the 90’s, but I walked the entire park and even rode a few rides!

 Words cannot describe how grateful I am for you!
 You have a special gift as a surgeon and as a person.
 Thank you for giving me my life back.
 Thank you for being the dedicated, thoughtful, and compassionate doctor that you are.
 You always go above and beyond.
 I feel extremely blessed to know you and have you as my doctor.